sachinlodhi/Market-Analysis/README.md

 - Provide hybrid mode(s); with news sentiment analysis and with historical data only.
 - Provide interactive graphs.
 - Predict and provide the information about the share's status in future.
+- Verbosity option for debugging and intermediate information.

 ## Installation